evgenyneu/evgenii.com/app/_posts/blog/2014-03-02-taming-google-penguin.md

 Posting links to your site in comments on other sites will not help your SEO today.

-Other forms of backlink manipulation are becoming less effective: guest blog posts and payed links on other sites.

 ## What works today

 > What works is creating great content and promoting the hell out of it.